 Christmas of 8th Grade I received my first camera.
 I began shooting everything I could that interested me – models (trains of course), tropical fish, and my friends mostly.
 My high school offered photo classes and It wasn’t long before I was entering the occasional photo competition.
 Cameras were expensive, so to afford the good stuff I imported directly from the big names such as Nikon.
-I eventually shot several astronauts, Ronald Reagan and President Johnson.
-In college I aspired to shoot for Life Magazine, and took a job with the Vancouver, WA Columbian.
+I eventually shot several astronauts, Ronald Reagan, and President Johnson.
+In college, I aspired to shoot for Life Magazine and took a job with the Vancouver, WA Columbian.
 Not much for being told what to do I quickly moved past Photojournalism.
-During this transitional period I shot Bobby Kennedy, Miles Davis and Timothy Leary, which segued into being a rock promotor of the likes of B.B.
+During this transitional period, I shot Bobby Kennedy, Miles Davis, and Timothy Leary, which segued into being a rock promotor of the likes of B.B.
 King, The Doors, and The Grateful Dead just to name a few.
 This lifestyle soon took hold, and College no longer held any sway over me.
-After owning a few different business including a still-surviving ad agency and a waterbed company I decided the only thing that really interested me was professional photography.
-I convinced two high school friends of mine into sharing a studio space with me, and figured “Bash, Felt, and Ngan” was no way to answer the phone, and thus Studio 3 was born.
+After owning a few different businesses including a still-surviving ad agency and a waterbed company I decided the only thing that really interested me was professional photography.
+I convinced two high school friends of mine into sharing a studio space with me and figured “Bash, Felt, and Ngan” was no way to answer the phone, and thus Studio 3 was born.

 I’m a native of Portland, OR and grew up in Ladd’s Addition.
 My dad was a cook and so that’s why I’m inspired by the culinary arts.
 And my other obsession is travel and photography.
 I’ve been to many places but Italy tops the list along with the Philippines, and locally Vancouver, Canada, a true melting pot of cultures.
 Travel not only allows me to enjoy food from various regions but stimulate my mind to see and do everything another way.